“Sighting of the Day in the Bush”

-Alas, all I see are the same adjectives we repeat over and over again, such as; stunning; spectacular; stupendous; amazing; unreal; unbelievable; heart-stopping; heart-pounding; breathtaking; astonishing; surprising; and on and on.
+Alas, all I see are the same adjectives we repeat, such as; stunning, spectacular, sensational, unbelievable, unbelievable, heart-stopping, heart-pounding, breathtaking, astonishing, surprising, and on and on.

 |The anguished look on the faces was disheartening.|

-What can we do to describe over-the-top adventures we encounter almost on a weekly, if not daily basis?
-Not much really, unless anyone out there has a better idea.
+What can we do to describe over-the-top adventures we encounter almost on a weekly, if not daily, basis?
+Not much unless anyone out there has a better idea.

 |They could have been stuck for minutes, hours or days for all we knew when we stumbled upon this dreadful scene.|

-Even if we ranked an experience on a rating system from one to ten, in a short period it would be as redundant as the above over-used adjectives in almost every one of our daily post.
+Even if we ranked an experience on a rating system from one to ten in a short period, it would be as redundant as the above over-used adjectives in almost every one of our daily posts.

 |They tried desperately to become un-entangled to no avail.|

-So here we go again…attempting to describe yesterday’s self-drive in Kruger National Park in search of unique wildlife experience.
-Oh, I’ll admit, a nice giraffe, zebra or elephant photo op does get blood pumping through our veins eliciting a certain degree of enthusiasm.
+So here we go again…attempting to describe yesterday’s self-drive in Kruger National Park in search of a unique wildlife experience.
+Oh, I’ll admit, a nice giraffe, zebra, or elephant photo op does get the blood pumping through our veins, eliciting a certain degree of enthusiasm.